reearth-plugins/Copy-Prohibit-Plug-in/README.md

   - Image size

-    Cover: Displays the image without margins.
+    Cover:Displays the image without margins.
 Some parts of the image may not be displayed.

-    Include: Displays the entire image.
+    Include:Displays the entire image.
 Margins may occur.

   - Image horizontal position